xchem/fragalysis-api/README.md

 3. Push your files into fragalysis and view them online
 4. Analyse the binding of ligands to your target protein!

+Other functionalities that are available:
+- Import pdb files directly through the API
+- Query the pdb for similar structures that also have ligands bound and have the option to import these structures

 ##### How to set install, update and save the fragalysis_env conda environment.

 This command exports the env you are in to a .yml file.